Which cities had the worst traffic in 2020?

 You may expect Los Angeles to seize the title since the L.A.-Long Beach-Anaheim region held it for nearly 30 years — since 1982 — but the 2021 Urban Mobility Report found that a new city has taken the No. 1 spot for the area with the worst traffic in 2020.

-The New York-Newark are topped the list, with the average driver wasting 56 hours in traffic last year.
+The New York-Newark have topped the list, with the average driver wasting 56 hours in traffic last year.
 The rankings are based on the total number of hours motorists were delayed.

 Boston was second at 50 hours, followed by Houston at 49 hours.
 L.A. and San Francisco tied for fourth at 46 hours each.